 This page presents all my research publications, Edible Gardens project reports and resources for anyone to view, download and use.
 All the research publications have been purposefully published open-access so they are not restricted to only scientists.

-Feel free to use – please cite accordingly.
+Free to use – please cite accordingly.

 Published Scientific Articles

 “Productivity, resource efficiency and financial savings: An investigation of the current capabilities and potential of South Australian home food gardens”

 Csortan, G; Ward, J & Roetman, P. PLOSONE 2020, 15 (4), e0230232.
 Link: https://doi.org/10.1371/journal.pone.0230232

 “Beyond productivity: Considering the health, social value and happiness of home and community food gardens” Pollard, G; Roetman, P; Ward, J; Chiera, B & Mantzioris, E. Urban Science 2018, 2 (4), 97.
 Link: https://www.mdpi.com/2413-8851/2/4/97